alecolo129/eid-revocation-rs/README.md

 - `entities`: implements the main roles defined in the [Swiss Trust Infrastructure](https://github.com/e-id-admin/open-source-community/blob/main/discussion-paper-tech-proposal/discussion-paper-tech-proposal.md) (i.e., *Issuer*, *Holder*, and *Verifier*) making use of the cryptographic functions implemented in the `accumulator` package;

-- `networking`: provides basic server implementations for the *Base Registry* and the *Issuer*.
+- `network`: provides basic server implementations for the *Base Registry* and the *Issuer*.
 It also contains wrappers around *Holder* and *Verifier* for conveniently querying the servers.

 More details can be found in the respective folders.